raspberrypilearning/monster-mashup/en/step_8.md

 --- /hints ---

 ### Deliver with style!
-Give your monsters an impressive introduction: Create a list of introductions and pick one at random for each monster as you're presenting them.
+Give your monsters an impressive introduction!

+  - Create a **list** of introductions and pick one at `random` for each monster as you're presenting them.

 --- hints ---
 --- hint ---